853866252/django-monitio/README.md

 ### AUTHORS ###

-[philomat](https://github.com/philomat) is the author of original code for [django-persistent-messages](https://github.com/philomat/django-persistent-messages), which was then forked by [maurojp](https://github.com/maurojp).
+[philomat](https://github.com/philomat) is the author of original code for [django-persistent-messages](https://github.com/philomat/django-persistent-messages), which was then forked by [maurojp](https://github.com/maurojp), then it was forked by [dotz](https://github.com/mpasternak)as